Webeleon/validating-a-polymorphi-body-in-nestjs/README.md

 ![wonderful](https://media.giphy.com/media/xT1XGXgGPvHCBc2XsY/giphy.gif)

-So, how can we compensate this limitations?
+So, how can we compensate for these limitations?
 Easy! use setup our own transform pipe in the `@Body()` annotation

 ```ts